 As with other nonsteroidal anti-inflammatory drugs including diclofenac, allergic reactions, including anaphylactic/anaphylactoid reactions, can also occur without earlier exposure to the drug (see section 4.8 Undesirable effects).
-Hypersensitivity reactions can also progress to Kounis syndrome, a serious allergic reaction that can result in myocardial infarction.
-Presenting symptoms of such reactions can include chest pain occurring in association with an allergic reaction to diclofenac.

 Like other NSAIDs, diclofenac may mask the signs and symptoms of the infection due to its pharmacodynamic properties.